-- Procedures to determine appropriateness of the model and check assumptions used in the standard inference - If there are violations, inference and model may not be reasonable thereby resulting in faulty conclusions - Always check before any inference!!!!!!!! - Procedures involve both graphical methods and formal statistical tests
+- Procedures to determine appropriateness of the model and check assumptions used in the standard inference - If there are violations, inferences and modeling may not be reasonable thereby resulting in faulty conclusions - Always check before any delivery of statistical conclusions - Procedures involve both graphical methods and formal statistical tests

-Diagnostics for X
+Diagnostics for X and Y

-- Scatterplot of Y vs X common diagnostic - Fit smooth curve \rightarrow I=SM## (e.g., I=SM70 in slide 1-5) - Is linear trend reasonable? - Any unusual/influential (X, Y) observations? - Can also look at distribution of X alone - Skewed distribution - Unusual or outlying values? - Recall model does not state $X \sim$ Normal - Does X have pattern over time (order collected)? - If Y depends on X, looking at Y alone may be deceiving (i.e., mixture of normal dists)
+- Scatterplot of Y vs X common diagnostic - Fit smooth curve \rightarrow I=SM## (e.g., I=SM70 in slide 1-5) - Is a linear trend reasonable? - Any unusual/influential (X, Y) observations? - Can also look at distribution of X alone - Unusual or outlying values? - Does X have pattern over time (order collected)? - Possibly useful information of the distribution of X - Recall model does not require $X \sim$ Normal - If Y depends on X, looking at Y alone may be deceiving (i.e., mixture of normal dists)